jimux/ConsoleGPT/README.md

 When you chose a command, it will execute it for you.

 Command generation works well enough most of the time.
-But try as I might, davinci is having difficulty following orders to only produce the commands themselves and sometimes will include descriptions or enumerate resonses in a way to disrupts being able to run them.
+But try as I might, davinci is having difficulty following orders to only produce the commands themselves and sometimes will include descriptions or enumerate responses in a way to disrupts being able to run them.
 Right now generation involves a convoluted prompt preparation, and futher efforts should be focused more on a fine-tuned model to generate more predictable output.

 Future work should try to fine-tune a model that can be run locally.
 GPT-J, Llama, OPT, or other.
 Whichever is more suitable.